 1st Bn.
 Photographers Men of the 331st have become avid camera addicts and with this photographic step has come the need for adequate developing and printing facilities within the bounds of convenient time and distance.
 The old method of waiting months for negative and prints to return is n longer satisfactory.
 At first the men QUESTION: Now that even higher-ups individual darkrooms within the comwhat panies from piecemeal equipment. haphazard method of developing and Pfc.
 Howard H. Sword from Rosedale, printing Is no longer satisfactory and master darcrooms are needed.
 Setting an example is that of the 1st.
 Bn.
 Under the direction of Pfc.
 Steve Schultz OK!
 Not marrying of St. Louis Missouri, Bn.
 Hq., a regular and that, but going photographic establishment in Simbach with the German has been rented and turned to the effort women.
 But the men of meeting the constant flood of - I still don't think undeveloped film flowing in Schultz, who we should have any-had a chemical business supplying photothing to do with graphic concerns throughout the States in them - they're not his civilian days, said he and his four for me.
 This is the associates completely turn out an average way I felt in combat of 85 rolls a day or about 500 a week. and my ideas haven't This includes developing and printing.
 "We try a give two day service," said Pfc.
 Waiter Waite of Portland, Oregon, Pfc.
 Harold L. Waskin from Berkley, A Co., who followed photography as a hichigan, Co.
 K. done pretty well on that score although the rolls are coming in mighty fast and regular.
 The price is ten cents a roll for one print of each negative.
 Additional prints can be obtained for two cents a piece.
 Enlargements also are handled though not to any great extent.
 "Most of the subject matter is scenery said Pfc.
 Rebert Horning, Rochester, N. Y., Co.
-B, who continues his civilian pursuit where he vorked for Eastman Kodax in the optical lens department, "The men want to be contain their memories don't have a contain the contain their memories don't have a contain the co want to be certain their memories don't fail them when it comes to German background Pfc.
+B, who continues his civilian pursuit where he vorked for Eastman Kodax in the optical lens department, "The men Maiden, Lt.
+Phil Williams, Lt.
+Donald Maiden, Lt.
+Phil Willia want to be certain their memories don't fail them when it comes to German background

+Pfc.
 Irving Lee from Maplewood, N. J., Bn.
 Hq. who has only taken photography S/Sgt.
 Albert E. Cromer from Cleveland, up since lis army days, looked a little disgusted as he sorted and recorded rolls and payment.
-"I like the photographic a end of it out this is one part of it I don't Merry Old Organ Broke Down Charles Co.'s Frank Sinatra, in the person of T/Sgt.
+"I like the photographic a end of it out this is one part of it I don't I think for a soldier are able turn out A-I work.
+And that, to be seen on the after all, what we are interested in."
+Merry Old Organ Broke Down Charles Co.'s Frank Sinatra, in the person of T/Sgt.
 Mervin Newberry of Ramen, Va., has another talent that was recently discovered quite by accident It seems that "Frankie" suddenly took a liking to the organ and necessarily practised as often as he could upon the black and white ivories.
 He was pumping so hard, one day that both foot pedal straps broke with a resounding pop that was easily comparable to the familiar crumple of a bursting 88 mm, shell.
 Newberry is now seeking an organ Processing of P.Ws Continues